Humber Estuary, UK

 Current forecasting infrastructures

-A fluvial forecasting system and coastal look-up model data has been setup.
+A fluvial Delft-FEWS forecasting system and coastal look-up model are currently in place.
 The model used for the fluvial forecast is the Humber 1D Flood Modeller Pro (FMP) model constructed by the Environment Agency.
 Thresholds for acceptable water levels are determined beforehand.
 When values are exceeded during the forecast, these trigger action protocols such as mitigation or evacuation.
 To properly support evacuation measures, an accurate lead time of 3 days is required.